-WAIVER FOR USE BY ULTIMATE PURCHASERS OF KEROSENE FOR USE IN COMMERCIAL AVIATION
+WAIVER FOR USE BY ULTIMATE PURCHASERS OF KEROSENE FOR CERTAIN USES IN AVIATION

-(To support vendor's claim for a credit or payment under § 6427 of the Internal Revenue Code.) lame, address, and employer identification number of ultimate vendor The undersigned ultimate purchaser ("Buyer") hereby certifies the following under the penalties of perjury that the kerosene for use in aviation to which this waiver relates is purchased for use in commercial aviation (other than foreign trade).
-This waiver applies to the following (complete as applicable): This is a single purchase waiver: 1 Invoice or delivery ticket number 2 Number of gallons This is a waiver covering all purchases under a specified account or order number: 1.
+Name, Address, and Employer Identification Number of Ultimate Vendor The un dersigned ultimate purchaser ("Buyer") hereby certifies the following under penalties of perjury: ۹.
+The kerosene e to which this waiver relates is purchased for - (check one): 1.
+Use on a farm for farming purposes, 2.
+Use in foreign trade (reciprocal benefits required for foreign registered airlines), 3.
+Use in certain helicopter and fixed-wing air ambulance uses, 4.
+The exclusive use of a qualified blood collector organization, 5.
+The exclusive use of a nonprofit educational organization, 6.
+Use in an aircraft owned by an aircraft museum, 7.
+Use in military aircraft, or 8.
+Use in commercial aviation (other than foreign trade).
+3. This waiver a pplies to the following (complete as applicable): This is a single purchase waiver: 1 Invoice or delivery ticket number 2Number of gallons This is a waiver covering all purchases under a specified account or order number: 1.
 Effective date 2.
 Expiration date (period not to exceed 1 year after the effective date) 3.
-Buyer's account number Buyer will provide a new waiver to the vendor if any information in this waiver changes.
+Buyer's account number Buye Buyer will provide a new waiver to the vendor if any information in this waiver changes.
 If Buyer uses the kerosene for use in aviation to which this waiver relates for a use other than the use stated above, Buyer will be liable for tax.
 Buyer understands that by signing this waiver, Buyer gives up its right to claim any credit or payment for the kerosene for use in aviation used in a nontaxable use.
-Buyer acknowledges that it has not and will not claim any credit or payment for the kerosene for use in aviation to which this waiver relates.
-Buyer understands that the fraudulent use of this waiver may subject Buyer and all parties making such fraudulent use of this waiver to a fine or imprisonment, or both, together with the costs of prosecution.
-Printed or typed name of person signing itle of person signing lame of Buyer Employer identification number Address of Buyer Signature and date signed
+Buyer acknowledges that it has not and will not claim any credit or payment for the kerosene for use in aviation to which this waiver relates. stands that the fraudulent use of this waiver may subject Buyer and all parties making such fraudulent use of this waiver to comment, or both, together with the costs of prosecution. - rinted or typed name of person signing Γitle of person si gning Name ( of Buyer Employ ver identifi cation nu ımber s of Buye , Sianatı ıre and da te signe d